 Here are some bridge books we recommend (some are out of print but you can regularly find them in second hand bookshops or reprinted in electronic format) in order of difficulty:

-Introduction to Bridge by Paul Martson is highly recommended by the Port Alfred Bridge Club which is using the material to develop a 16 lesson, online bridge course.
+Introduction to Bridge by Paul Martson is used by the WCBU and the Port Alfred Bridge Club and Hermanus Duplicate Bridge Club in their beginners' course.

 Card Play Technique (or the Art of being Lucky) by Victor Mollo and Nico Gardener (Faber and Faber)(although published decades ago, still regarded as the best introductory book on declarer play and defence)